“My Elijah’s come home, Daddy.”

 Bad news for the king in Jerusalem

-Elijah’s son questions him.
+Elijah’s son questions his methods.

 Postmortem of a murder